 Animal Behavior College has been preparing students to work in rewarding animal careers for over two decades.
 To help you make this important career decision, we’ve answered a few of the most frequently asked questions about dog groomer training.

-If you want to become a dog groomer, one of the best ways to attract clients or to get hired in a salon or other grooming facility is to prove that you know what you’re doing.
+If you want to know how to become a dog groomer, one of the best ways to attract clients or to get hired in a salon or other grooming facility is to prove that you know what you’re doing.
 Earning your grooming certification through the Animal Behavior College Grooming Instruction Program is an excellent means of doing that.

 During the first stages of the program, you will complete coursework online.
 Once the online stages of the curriculum are behind you, you will be paired with a local mentor for an externship.
 This is an opportunity to practice your newly acquired grooming skills and gain valuable real world experience.